ludoguenet/zap-for-laravel-docs/README.md

-# Laravel Zap Documentation
+# Zap Documentation

-> Beautiful, comprehensive documentation for Laravel Zap - the missing schedule management package for Laravel
+> Beautiful, comprehensive documentation for Zap - the missing calendar management package for Laravel

-This is the official documentation site for Laravel Zap, built with Docus to provide a clean, modern, and developer-friendly experience for learning about Laravel's most powerful scheduling package.
+This is the official documentation site for Zap, built with Docus to provide a clean, modern, and developer-friendly experience for learning about Laravel's most powerful scheduling package.

 > [!TIP]
-> New to Laravel Zap?
-Start with the [Installation Guide](https://laravel-zap.com/installation) and [Quick Start](https://laravel-zap.com/quick-start) sections.
+> New to Zap?
+Start with the [Installation Guide](https://zap-for-laravel.com/installation) and [Quick Start](https://zap-for-laravel.com/quick-start) sections.

 ## ✨ Features

 - 🎨 **Beautiful Design** - Clean, modern documentation theme optimized for code examples
 - 📱 **Responsive** - Mobile-first design for coding on the go
 - 🌙 **Dark Mode** - Perfect for late-night coding sessions
-- 🔍 **Search** - Quickly find Laravel Zap methods and examples
+- 🔍 **Search** - Quickly find Zap methods and examples
 - 📝 **Rich Content** - Enhanced markdown with interactive code examples
 - 🎯 **Laravel-focused** - Tailored specifically for Laravel developers
 - ⚡ **Fast** - Optimized performance with Nuxt 4